community info / events / restaurants

 Read the entire story HERE.

-The Kew Gardens (almost) Fall Music Festival will once again be seen and heard at the Kew Gardens Cinemas Park (on Austin Street near the Kew Gardens post office) on Sunday, September 13, 200between the hours of 1:00-6:00pm.
+The Kew Gardens (almost) Fall Music Festival will once again be seen and heard at the Kew Gardens Cinemas Park (on Austin Street near the Kew Gardens post office) on Sunday, September 13, 2009 between the hours of 1:00-6:00pm.
 This year we are featuring all types of music; classical, jazz and rock.
 In addition, performances by several talented youngsters, the Kew Gardens Cuties, will be one of the highlights.
 Families are very welcome to attend!
 Hope to see you there!